cyberark/ansible-conjur-collection/README.md

   Secrets Manager, Self-Hosted](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Resources/_TopNav/cc_Home.htm)
   (formerly Conjur Enterprise) v10.x+ accessible from the target node
 - Ansible >= 2.17

+## Supported Ansible Versions

+This collection is tested and supported with the following Ansible versions:

+- ansible-core >= 2.17

+For more information on Ansible version support, please refer to the [Release Notes](#release-notes-and-roadmap).

 ## Using ansible-conjur-collection with Conjur Open Source